 |Women's Soccer » News » Schedule » Roster » Coaches » Statistics|

-Debs Brereton enters her third season an assistant coach on the ETSU women's soccer coaching staff after being introduced on June 2, 2011.
+Debs Brereton enters her fifth season an assistant coach on the ETSU women's soccer coaching staff after being introduced on June 2, 2011.

-In two seasons, Brereton has helped the Lady Bucs combine for a 24-11-1 record, including consecutive postseason berths.
-This past year, Brereton helped coach the Lady Bucs to their second consecutive 12-win campaign, tying the program mark for wins in a single season for a second time straight season.
+In three seasons, Brereton has helped the Bucs combine for a 41-23-3 record, including three postseason berths in 2011, 2012 and 2014.
+In 2012, Brereton helped coach the Bucs to their second consecutive 12-win campaign, tying the program mark for wins in a single season for a second time straight season.
 In 2014, Brereton topped that record by winning a program best 15 games.

-In her first season at ETSU alongside head coach Adam Sayers, the Lady Bucs posted a 12-5-1 overall record as well as a 7-1-1 mark in Atlantic Sun matches.
+In her first season at ETSU alongside head coach Adam Sayers (2011), the Bucs posted a 12-5-1 overall record as well as a 7-1-1 mark in Atlantic Sun matches.
 The 12 overall wins and seven conference wins both tied the program record for wins in a season, while the team netted a program best 43 goals en route to its first ever regular season championship.